-Kayonza district is ranked twelfth last with 82% of individuals aged six and above having at some time attended school.
-The top-ranked district is Kicukiro with 94.4%.
-All other districts range from 78.4% to 86%.
+Kirehe district has 81.4% of individuals aged six and above that have ever attended school; the top-ranked district is Kicukiro with 94.4%.

-Figure 7.1 Percentage of individuals aged six and above and above that have ever attended school, by district
+Figure 7.1 Percentage of individuals aged six and above that have ever attended school, by district

 Source: EICV3.
-Note: Based on all persons 6 and above.
+Note: Based on all persons aged six and above.
 Horizontal line represents national average.